Your house has been on the market too long. Here is what to do.

 A property that has been listed for months without selling sends a signal to buyers, and that signal is rarely the one you want to send.
 This guide explains why stale listings happen, how to diagnose the problem, and what your options are for breaking the deadlock.

-What does "on the market too long" actually mean?
+What does "on the market too long" actually mean in 2026?

-In UK property markets, a listing that has been active for more than 90 to 120 days without a sale attracts scrutiny from buyers.
-It is visible on Rightmove and Zoopla.
+When a property has been listed for more than 90 days without a sale, scrutiny from buyers steps up sharply.
 The listing date is shown.
-Buyers can see it, and many draw conclusions.
+Listing-history tools surface every price change.
+Buyers see it, and most draw conclusions.

 The conclusion is usually one of three: the price is too high, something is wrong with the property, or the seller is difficult to deal with.
 None of these is a comfortable position to be in.

-After six months on the market, a property is often described as "stale."
-Offers that arrive at this stage tend to be lower than early offers, because buyers assume they have leverage.
+After six months on the market, a property is described as "stale."
+Offers that arrive at this stage are systematically lower than early offers, because buyers assume the seller will have softened and that they have leverage.
+The Zoopla data confirms this is real, not just folklore.

 Diagnosing the problem honestly